ARCHITECTURE: VR EXPERIENCE

 An invaluable look back with cutting-edge technology

 The application provides a simple and engaging way to gain knowledge about architecture, allowing users to participate in the creative process through the use of VR technology.
-In addition, they can explore the interior of architectural objects, which are based on the researchers’ hypotheses.
+In addition, they can explore the interior of architectural objects, which are based on factual research.
 And that is fantastic!

 We can move freely through spaces we will never be able to visit in reality, as these places do not exist anymore.
 This is one of the most interesting uses of VR technology – to create space, objects and places we can never actually be in because they have been destroyed or are impossible to visit for other reasons.